History of magic: Intellectualist approach

 Tylor's ideas were adopted and simplified by James Frazer.
 He used the term magic to mean sympathetic magic, describing it as a practice relying on the magician's belief "that things act on each other at a distance through a secret sympathy", something which he described as "an invisible ether".
 He further divided this magic into two forms, the "homeopathic (imitative, mimetic)" and the "contagious".
 The former was the idea that "like produces like", or that the similarity between two objects could result in one influencing the other.
 The latter was based on the idea that contact between two objects allowed the two to continue to influence one another at a distance.
-Like Taylor, Frazer viewed magic negatively, describing it as "the bastard sister of science", arising from "one great disastrous fallacy".
+Like Tylor, Frazer viewed magic negatively, describing it as "the bastard sister of science", arising from "one great disastrous fallacy".

 Where Frazer differed from Tylor was in characterizing a belief in magic as a major stage in humanity's cultural development, describing it as part of a tripartite division in which magic came first, religion came second, and eventually science came third.
 For Frazer, all early societies started as believers in magic, with some of them moving away from this and into religion.
 He believed that both magic and religion involved a belief in spirits but that they differed in the way that they responded to these spirits.
 For Frazer, magic "constrains or coerces" these spirits while religion focuses on "conciliating or propitiating them".
 He acknowledged that their common ground resulted in a cross-over of magical and religious elements in various instances; for instance he claimed that the sacred marriage was a fertility ritual which combined elements from both world-views.

 Some scholars retained the evolutionary framework used by Frazer but changed the order of its stages; the German ethnologist Wilhelm Schmidt argued that religion—by which he meant monotheism—was the first stage of human belief, which later degenerated into both magic and polytheism.
 Others rejected the evolutionary framework entirely.
-Frazer's notion that magic had given way to religion as part of an evolutionary framework was later deconstructed by the folklorist and anthropologist Andrew Lang in his essay "Magic and Religion"; Lang did so by highlighting how Frazer's framework relied upon misrepresenting ethnographic accounts of beliefs and practiced among indigenous Australians to fit his concept of magic.
+Frazer's notion that magic had given way to religion as part of an evolutionary framework was later deconstructed by the folklorist and anthropologist Andrew Lang in his essay "Magic and Religion"; Lang did so by highlighting how Frazer's framework relied upon misrepresenting ethnographic accounts of beliefs and practices among indigenous Australians to fit his concept of magic.